lmcorbalan/SILB_APP/README.md

 # SILB Application

-This is a simple eCommerce aplication, i´m not trying to reinvent the whell and only do this as a lerner´s
+This is a simple eCommerce application, i´m not trying to reinvent the whell and only do this as a lerner´s